21 April 2026

 HAPAX is co-directed by Christiane Monarchi and Gordon MacDonald.
 HAPAX Magazine takes its name from the literary term ‘hapax legomenon’ describing something unique, new and ‘said only once’.
 Twice a year, HAPAX Magazine commissions artists and curators (£500 each) to produce new photographic projects which are shared only in the pages of the publication and not on the internet.

-Work is underway on the creation of the eighth issue, to be published Winter 2025.
-This issue marks 50 commissions of artist and curator features undertaken to date.
+Work is underway on the creation of the ninth issue, to be published Autumn 2026.
+This issue marks 56 commissions of artist and curator features undertaken to date.

 Issues of HAPAX are available for purchase from bookshops and online, and distributed by Public Knowledge Books.